Skip to main content

 How to Plan a 5K Fundraiser: A Complete Guide

 Plan your community 5K fundraiser in 4-6 months.
-Covers permits, insurance, bibs, timing, promotion, and race day logistics for nonprofits.
+Covers permits, volunteers, promotion, and how to turn race-day photos into sponsor-ready follow-up.

 Short answer: Planning a community 5K fundraiser takes 4-6 months.
-You need a safe route, city permits, event insurance, volunteers, and basic supplies like bibs and water.
-Start by defining your cause, picking a date, and reaching out to local sponsors.
+You need a safe route, city permits, event insurance, volunteers, and a clear promotion plan.
+Start by defining your cause, picking a date, reaching out to local sponsors, and deciding how you will capture the event for thank-you emails and next year’s promotion.

 • Start planning 4-6 months before race day